dimagi/xform-spec/_sections/40-body.md

 | `jr:noAddRemove`| For the `<repeat>` element (see [repeats](#repeats)).
 This indicates whether the user is allowed to add or remove repeats.
 Can have values `true()` and `false()`
 | `autoplay`      | For all 5 form control elements, this automatically plays a [video or audio 'label'](#media) if the question is displayed on its own page, when the user reaches this page.
 | `accuracyThreshold` | For `<input>` with type `geopoint`, `geotrace`, or `geoshape` this sets the auto-accept threshold in meters for geopoint captures. [review]()
-| `rows`          | Specifies the minimum number of rows a string `<input>` field gets in ODK Collect.
+| `rows`          | Specifies the minimum number of rows a string `<input>` field gets in Collect.
 In Enketo a similar effect is achieved by adding appearance="multiline". [pending](https://github.com/enketo/enketo-xslt/issues/26)

 ### Appearances